 A protein-rich diet based on succulent, high-quality forages, stimulates the genetic development of any breed.

 Another important factor in animal nutrition is in vitro digestibility.
-In the case of Siambasa grass, its high levels of digestibility are closely linked to its high leaf percentage.
+In the case of Siambaza grass, its high levels of digestibility are closely linked to its high leaf percentage.

 The fact that the oldest, most emblematic, and representative horse breeding ranch and gene bank of Spanish purebred horses has adopted this grass to feed its animals guarantees its expanded use and adoption elsewhere.